Sailing Skills Map & FAQ's

 If you are a very experienced monohull dinghy sailor, you can complete a checkout without the need for specific cat lessons, but you will need to attend and pass rigging clinics and be aware that previously sailing cats with other sailors is strongly recommended.

-Nacra 500 spi (level 1 cat) jib, main and spinnaker, two person.
+Nacra 500 Spinnaker (level 1 cat) jib, main and spinnaker, two person.
 May take more if small children or very light, recommend 570 if more than 2.
 Dual trapeze.

 Complete Recreational Catamaran Level 1 checkout to demonstrate existing skills or complete Spinnaker lessons to polish existing skills and attempt your check out on the last day of lessons or complete Catamaran Beginner lessons to create skills from the ground up and sail with experienced sailors until you feel ready to attempt the checkout.
 For single-handing access: complete checkout with righting bag.